skip to content

 Depending on where a company is in its lifecycle, different governance priorities will dictate where to focus limited resources:

-• Scaling company seeking venture capital (VC) investment—Venture capital (VC) firms look to obtain higher potential returns in exchange for taking more risk earlier in a company lifecycle.
+• Scaling company seeking venture capital (VC) investment—Venture capital (VC) firms seek higher potential returns in exchange for taking more risk earlier in a company lifecycle.
 They tend to be more sophisticated and obtain larger stakes in the company.
 With the risk that VCs take comes additional scrutiny.
 Therefore, VCs will typically want to see more robust financial statements, financial models, and relevant financial documentation for valuations and equity transactions.
 VC firms often expect more experienced management teams and the beginning of scalable internal processes to manage and mitigate risk.
 It’s even more essential for companies that operate outside of Canada as this can compound risks and complexity.

 • Growth company seeking private equity (PE) investment or an initial public offering (IPO)—At the growth stage, companies will often consider two paths: finding a PE investor or going public.

-• Private equity investment—Getting ahead of PE firms’ expectations enables companies to attract a better PE fund, therefore boosting the investment opportunity and their success.
+Private equity investment—Getting ahead of PE firms’ expectations enables companies to attract a better PE fund, therefore boosting the investment opportunity and their success.
 When a company seeks PE investment, it knows that the investment will bring in additional stakeholders.
 These stakeholders bring their experience to drive company growth, but they have high expectations for the business and its overall performance.
 These expectations will likely include providing accurate financial information, implementing robust controls and processes, and installing a board of directors.

-• Going public—To improve the value of an IPO and prevent any future loss in value and confidence, it’s vital for companies going public to get their house in order.
+Going public—To improve the value of an IPO and prevent any future loss in value and confidence, it’s vital for companies going public to get their house in order.
 A company should start planning 18 to 30 months ahead of an IPO.
 Going public requires historical, current, and future financial statements to be audited and reviewed on a frequent and timely basis and compiled in adherence to accounting standards in the jurisdiction the company will list.
 In addition, a board of directors with public company experience is required to promote sound decision making and risk management for the benefit of the company and shareholders.

 How BDO can help